CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 After week four of the session, expect to transition away from Treehouse videos and begin work on your project.
 During the session, the videos will be available for you to review.

 Here are some tactics that may help with videos and problem sets:
-- in Treehouse, it is possible to speed up video playback
+- In Treehouse, it is possible to speed up video playback.
-- try the problem sets, but do not get stuck on them; ask for help if needed
+- Ask for help if you get stuck on the problem sets.
-- it is possible to ask and answer questions via the Treehouse forums
+- It is possible to ask and answer questions via the Treehouse forums.
-- use Treehouse for closer review of topics as you build your project
+- Use Treehouse to review topics as you build your project.

 ## Tech community meetups